-Firefighting and the fire service is often described as one of the most dangerous professions.
-While some may dispute this and cite injury statistics of other occupations as having more deaths or injury per capita, we who do the work of first response know that our injuries are often internal and often not measured.
-Our members are often exposed to not only hazardous environments but also to unseen toxic gasses, dangerous roadways, violence, and the never-ending exposure to mental trauma from our day-to-day work.
+Firefighting and the fire service are often described as one of the most dangerous professions.
+While some may dispute this and cite injury statistics of other occupations as having more deaths or injuries per capita, we who do the work of first response know that our injuries are often internal and often not measured.
+Our members are frequently exposed to not only hazardous environments but also to unseen toxic gasses, dangerous roadways, violence, and the never-ending exposure to mental trauma from our day-to-day work.

-Because of the mental and physical hazards of our work, Front Range Fire Rescue has adopted a philosophy of balanced wellness.
-As an organization, we see it as our responsibility to assure that our personnel are supported when it comes to their wellbeing.
-Because of this, we have adopted the Eight Dimensions of Wellness as our guide to doing our best for the responders and workers who give their best for the communities that we serve.
-While we cannot provide all that is needed, we will strive to provide resources and attention wherever we can to add resiliency and assistance to our most important resource- our members.
+Because of our work's mental and physical hazards, Front Range Fire Rescue has adopted a philosophy of balanced wellness.
+As an organization, we see it as our responsibility to ensure that our personnel are supported in terms of their well-being.
+Too often, the term "Work-Life Balance" is used to describe harmony between these two aspects of our lives.
+We feel that this oversimplifies a complex process of finding internal peace in our day-to-day activities.
+Because of this, we have adopted the Eight Dimensions of Wellness as our guide to doing our best for the responders and workers who give their best for the communities we serve.
+While we cannot provide all that is needed, we will strive to provide resources and attention wherever possible to add resiliency and assistance to our most important resource- our members.